hgcl/clara-le/pages/posts/17-back-on-tracks.md

  </figcaption>
 </figure>

 Oh my, oh my.
-So I kind of took the decision to stop these weekly reviews more than a year ago.
+So I kind of took the decision to stop these weeknotes more than a year ago.
 Nowadays, I am slowly feeling the need to come back to them.
 I remember that they sometimes felt like chores, but they also helped to anchor me in the present.
 Well, in any case, I am giving this habit a second (or third/fourth?) chance.
-I'll keep on calling them "weekly reviews" even though I am not really expecting to follow a strict schedule.
+I'll keep on calling them "weeknotes" even though I am not really expecting to follow a strict schedule.

 ## Life peek